Teichlab/tracer/README.md

 Location of the transcriptome fasta file to which the specific TCR sequences will be appended from each cell.
 Can be downloaded from http://bio.math.berkeley.edu/kallisto/transcriptomes/ and many other places.
 This must be a plain-text fasta file so decompress it if necessary (files from the Kallisto link are gzipped).

+####Transgenic sequences####
+        [transgenic_sequences]
+        #uncomment these if you are going to use the -t flag when running tracer summarise
+        #tcra_tg = <sequence_of_transgenic_TCRA>
+        #tcrb_tg = <sequence_of_transgenic_TCRB>

+If you are using transgenic cells that should be expressing known TCR sequences, uncomment these lines and paste in the sequences that you're expecting to see.
+When [summarising the clonotypes](#summarise-summary-and-clonotype-networks) in your data, set the `-t` flag so that TraCeR will provide extra stats on the detection rates for the transgenes and will ignore them when generating clonotype networks.

 ##Using TraCeR##
 Tracer has two modes *assemble* and *summarise*.